 View Hesed House Family

-Rachael (they/them) is a first year seminary student who writes often about the intersections of grief, trauma and belief.
+Rachael (they/them) is a seminary student who writes often about the intersections of grief, trauma, and belief.
+They are passionate about space creation, storytelling, and the power of communal healing.
 They are also involved in a body of work in the greater Atlanta area that is devoted to LGBTQ Inclusion with an intersectional lens.
 You can learn more about Rachael here at queerinfaith.com or follow @queerinfaith

 WOULD YOU LIKE TO BE ON HTBH?